-Note that when inspecting and measuring during reloading, you may not necessarily follow all of the procedures listed below or even the order shown.
-As you become more proficient in reloading, you will fine-tune your own process based on your equipment, your rifle calibers and personal preferences.
-We suggest that you continue to read, learn and understand various methods so that you can find the system that works the best for you.
+Note that when inspecting and measuring during reloading, you may not necessarily follow all of the recommended procedures.
+As you become more proficient in reloading, you will fine-tune your own process based on your equipment, your rifle calibers, and personal preferences.
+We suggest that you continue to read, learn, and understand various methods so that you can find the system that works the best for you.

 - Measure the Loaded Ammunition – The Case and Cartridge Inspector is a great tool for checking loaded rounds as well as a variety of other important dimensions.